Codeception/codeception.github.com/_posts/2015-09-04-using-codeception-for-symfony-projects.markdown

 But what about unit and functional tests?
 As we decided we will put them into bundles. *Symfony-demo* has only *AppBundle* included, so we will create new Codeception setup in `src/AppBundle`.
 Take a note that we want those tests to be placed in their own namespace:

 {% highlight bash %}
-php bin/codecept bootstrap --empty -c src/AppBundle --namespace AppBundle
+php bin/codecept bootstrap --empty src/AppBundle --namespace AppBundle
 {% endhighlight %}

 We will also create `unit` and `functional` suites there: